canro91/Testing101/README.md

 ## Lesson 3: Let's rename our tests

 In lesson 3, you will have to rename some unit tests.
-This time, Stringie developers fixed almost all the mistakes in their tests, except fro one type of mistake: test names.
+This time, Stringie developers fixed almost all the mistakes in their tests, except for one type of mistake: test names.

 In this lesson, you will have to follow a naming convention.